RobinWitch/SynTalker/README.md

 ```
 python test.py -c configs/diffusion_rvqvae_128.yaml
 ```

+We also provide a [colab notebook](https://colab.research.google.com/drive/1fEXgO-6wGYxfnFuqT12wUdk8-XpHx6yQ?usp=drive_link) for you to evaluate it.

 # 📺 Visualize
 Following [EMAGE](https://github.com/PantoMatrix/PantoMatrix), you can download [SMPLX blender addon](https://drive.google.com/file/d/1O04GfzUw73PkPBhiZNL98vXpgFjewFUy/view?usp=drive_link), and install it in your blender 3.x or 4.x.
 Click the button `Add Animation` to visualize the generated smplx file (like xxx.npz).